sosy-lab/java-smt/README.md

 If something specific is missing, please [look for or file an issue](https://github.com/sosy-lab/java-smt/issues).

 #### Multithreading Support
-The solvers Z3 (w and w/o Optimization), SMTInterpol, Princess, MathSAT5, Boolector and CVC4 support multithreading, provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.

-CVC4 supports multithreading on a single context with multiple stacks(=provers).

 | SMT Solver | Concurrent context usage¹ | Concurrent prover usage² |
 | --- |:---:|:---:|
 | [Boolector](https://boolector.github.io/) | :heavy_check_mark: |  |